MULTI-AGENCY DATA INTEGRATION PROJECT (MADIP) RESEARCH PROJECTS

 Mapping inequities for people with disability (2018)

 This project aims to identify, map and analyse the distribution of social, economic and health inequities between disabled and non-disabled Australians.
-Using the integrated data platforms available in MADIP the project will map and track indicators of social, economic and health outcomes of working age people with disabilities compared to people without disabilities at an aggregate level across Australia.
+Using the integrated data available in MADIP the project will map and track indicators of social, economic and health outcomes of working age people with disabilities compared to people without disabilities at an aggregate level across Australia.
 The project also intends to identify the determinants of inequalities in social, economic and health outcome between disabled and non-disabled Australians.

 University of Western Australia